-GK: That is one of the things I really admire about you is the willingness.
-Well, it's not even the willingness to listen.
-It's there.
-You know that without that, you won't succeed.
+GK: That is one of the things I really admire about you is the willingness to listen.
+You know that without that, you won’t succeed.
 In your position of authority and power, you create equality of voice.
-I think that's critical for any safety leader.
+I think that’s critical for any safety leader.

 Two more questions.
 There must be so many competing commitments, goals pulling at you all the time.
 How are you ensuring good decision making?
 Where are you grounding yourself right now?